Revolutionizing

 of Alzheimer’s

-Our drug candidate, IGC-AD1, has shown promising results in treating agitation for Alzheimer’s patients with dementia.
+Our drug candidate, IGC-AD1, has shown promising results in treating agitation in Alzheimer’s patients.

 With no known cure, our formulations have the potential to change lives